sf-wdi-29/angular_book_app/README.md

 1. Add a delete button next to each book.
 Make it work!

 ## Stretch Challenges

+1. Can you modify (aka "transformResponse" ) the incoming list of books and change `_id` to `id` _before_ it gets to the controller?
-Link the `title` of each book to a view that shows only the details for that book. **Hints:**
+1. Can you create a seperate view for each book?
+I.E. Each title should link to a view that shows only the details for that book (`localhost:8000/#/books/10`). **Hints:**

-* Use `ui-router` and `ng-view` to set up multiple views in your Angular app.
+    - Use `ui-router` and `ng-view` to set up multiple views in your Angular app.
-* Use `$routeParams` to figure out which book to display.
+    - Use `$routeParams` to figure out which book to display.
-* Your view for a single book will have a different controller than your view that displays all books.
+    - Your view for a single book will have a different controller than your view that displays all books.

 ###Further Reading
 [Angular $resource](https://docs.angularjs.org/api/ngResource/service/$resource) - Makes RESTful CRUD API soooooo sweet!